beNjiox/contactbooster-frontend-backboneJS/readme.md

 ### What is contactbooster?

-Contactbooster is a little contactApp that is created using different framework/libraries for both backend and frontend.
+Contactbooster is a little web app to manage contact lists.

-See it as a TodoMVC type of project, that also includes different backend solutions.
+My goal was to release the app using different testing,frontend and backend framework/librairies.

 **Clients available**: Backbone (AngularJS, Ember incoming)